Our customer service will be closed from 11:30 AM on August 27, 2024.

 Purpose

-Optimisation of user experience on the website: Personal data is collected when you use our website.
-We use this information for statistical purposes and to optimise the user experience on our website and the services we offer.
-See more about this in our cookie policy.
+Optimizing the user experience on the website: Personal data is collected though your use of our website.
+We use this information for statistical purposes and to optimize the user experience on our website and the services we offer.
+See more in our cookie policy.

-We collect information directly from you via your browser.
+We collect information directly from you through your browser.

 Storage